Todd Whitener: Solo career

 In 2008, he gave classes at Mom's Music in his hometown of Louisville, Kentucky.
 Whitener also played guitar in local shows.
 He joined bassist Bruce LaFrance who was Jesse Vest's replacement in Tantric to form a band called Interchange for which they released a few songs which were never released for purchase.

 In 2013, Whitener released his first solo record, an E.P called Seeds of Positivity under his last name, Whitener.
 In 2014, Whitener released his first full album, entitled Connectivity.
 Both albums were released digitally.

 Whitener released his second solo studio album titled "Sunsets and Fairytales" on May 12, 2015.

 On November 14, 2015, Whitener released a 4-track EP titled "There to Here" including the singles "Fade (EP Remix)" and "What Have I Done To You".

 On December 12, 2015, Whitener released a new single titled "Love Is True".

 On April 6, 2018, Whitener released his third solo album, titled "Firefly".
 The following year he released an EP called Interdimensional.

 On January 28, 2020, he released his fourth album, titled Perspective.

 Blisskrieg

-As of November 2020, Todd Whitener had finished recording the debut album of his new band Blisskrieg, along with former Eye Empire and Submersed vocalist Donald Carpenter, bassist Jesse Vest, and drummer Mat Taul, both former bandmates of Todd's from the bands Days of the New and Tantric.
-In early 2021, they released their album Remedy.
-In 2024, they released a 3-song EP titled Day 3.
+In 2020, Whitener joined his former Days of the New and Tantric bandmates Jesse Vest and Matt Taul and former Eye Empire and Submersed vocalist Donald Carpenter in forming a new band, Blisskreig.
+They released their album Remedy in February 2021 and a three-song EP titled Day 3 in 2024.